Who Was Neville Chamberlain?

-Neville Chamberlain was born on March 18, 1869, in Birmingham, England.
-He served as British prime minister from 1937 to 1940, and is best known for his policy of "appeasement" toward Adolf Hitler's Germany.
+Neville Chamberlain served as British prime minister from 1937 to 1940, and is best known for his policy of "appeasement" toward Adolf Hitler's Germany.
 He signed the Munich Agreement in 1938, relinquishing a region of Czechoslovakia to the Nazis.
 In 1939, Britain declared war on Germany.
 Chamberlain, who had lost political support, resigned in 1940 and died a few months later.

-Born in Birmingham, England, on March 18, 1869, Arthur Neville Chamberlain served as his country's leader in the years leading up to World War II and the early days of the war itself, and is best remembered for his policy of appeasement with Nazi Germany.
-His father, Joseph Chamberlain, was a successful businessman who held several government posts, including as mayor of Birmingham for a time.
+Born in Birmingham, England, on March 18, 1869, Arthur Neville Chamberlain served as his country's leader in the years leading up to World War II and the early days of the war itself.
+His father, Joseph, was a successful businessman who held several government posts, including as mayor of Birmingham for a time.

 Leading Political Figure

-In 1911, Neville Chamberlain won election to the Birmingham City Council—his first political post.
-He married Anne Vere Cole that same year, and the couple eventually had two children together, Dorothy and Francis.
+In 1911, Chamberlain was elected to the Birmingham City Council—his first political post.
+He married Anne Vere Cole that same year and the couple eventually had two children together, Dorothy and Francis.
 Chamberlain became Birmingham's lord mayor in 1915.
 Before long, he became a figure on the national political scene.

 Chamberlain won election to the House of Commons in 1918 as a member of the Conservative Party.
 He went on to serve as postmaster general and minister of health.
 In the mid-1920s, Chamberlain and his half-brother, Austen, both served on Prime Minister Stanley Baldwin's cabinet.